How can anyone in the United States think that bats are scary?

 - Myotis evotis

-- Face and ears are black.
+- Their face and ears are black.
 The fur on their back ranges from yellowish to dark brown.
-The wingspan is approximately 9 to 10 inches.
+The wingspan is approximately 10 inches (25 cm).

 - Long dark ears, which is how they got their name.